Het Woeden der Gehele Wereld (film): True event

 In 1956 a murder was committed in Maassluis during an evangelisation gathering, when Maarten ’t Hart was 12 years old.

+Release

 Comments by Maarten 't Hart

 Maarten 't Hart commented that the film is quite different from the book.
 He is fine with the film, but, apart from the fact that it was based on his book, he was not and did not want to be involved in it.
 He especially likes how Inspector Douvetrap with his son with Down syndrome is depicted, just like it is described in the book.

+Home media

+The film was released on DVD by Universal Pictures Benelux on 7 December 2006.